OpenEvalProject/evals/manuscripts/elife-60751/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/60751/elife-60751-fig7-v2.jpg)

 **Figure 7.:** (A) A snapshot of the H206C dOrai GOF mutant showing two subunits in which the M173 latch is engaged with the F171 hydrophobic gate and F259 to evoke gate opening. hOrai1 numbering is shown in parentheses.
 (B) Top: M173-F171 distances for the various H206 mutants replotted from Figure 2E.
-The gray shaded area corresponding to d <7 Å represents the range of distances used to infer the occurrence of Met-Phe contact.
-Middle and bottom: The potential of mean-force (1W) for the M173-F171 distance for the mutants simulated as indicated in Figure 2.
+The gray shaded area corresponding to d1 <7 Å represents the range of distances used to infer the occurrence of Met-Phe contact.
+Middle and bottom: The potential of mean-force (W) for the M173-F171 distance for the mutants simulated as indicated in Figure 2.
 (C) Schematic of thermodynamic cycle associated with the M173-F171 interaction in closed and open channel states.

 The energetic contribution of the interaction to channel opening (Figure 7C) can be quantified from the relative probability distributions of the M173-F171 distances (d1) in closed and open states.
 Using a distance of d = 7 Å as the cutoff (Gómez-Tamayo et al., 2016; Valley et al., 2012), we transformed these continuous probability profiles into discrete states corresponding to contact versus non-contact Met-Phe states.
 For the closed and open channels modeled by the above variants, the relative occupancy of the contact and non-contact states can be estimated from the ratio of the cumulative probabilities above and below the 7 Å cutoff.
 This ratio is ~0.8 for WT channels, ~0.5 for H206Y channels, ~2.2 for H206Q channels, and ~3 for H206C channels.
 Based on these ratios, the relative preference (Pcontact/Pnon-contact) for Met-Phe interactions is approximately 0.8:1 in the closed (WT) state and 3:1 in the open (H206C) state.

+Because free energy is conserved in the thermodynamic cycle in Figure 7C, it follows that:

+$$
+ΔG_{1}+ΔG_{4}−ΔG_{2}−ΔG_{3}=0
+$$

+where ΔG1, ΔG2, ΔG3, and ΔG4 are the free energy changes for the transitions defined in Figure 7C.
+Rearranging the terms leads to:

+$$
+ΔG_{2}−ΔG_{1}=ΔG_{4}−ΔG_{3}
+$$

-Because free energy is conserved in the thermodynamic cycle in Figure 7C, it follows that:ΔG1+ΔG4−ΔG2−ΔG3=0where ΔG1, ΔG2, ΔG3, and ΔG4 are the free energy changes for the transitions defined in Figure 7C.
-Rearranging the terms leads to:ΔG2−ΔG1=ΔG4−ΔG3where ΔG2 – ΔG1 corresponds to the relative stabilization of the contact state upon channel opening, and ΔG4 – ΔG3 corresponds to the relative stabilization of the open state upon making contact. ΔG1 and ΔG2 in Figure 7C can be calculated from the relationship:ΔG=−RTln(PcontactPnon−contact)where Pcontact and Pnon-contact are the probabilities of the Met-Phe distances being smaller and larger than the 7 Å cutoff, respectively.
+where ΔG2 – ΔG1 corresponds to the relative stabilization of the contact state upon channel opening, and ΔG4 – ΔG3 corresponds to the relative stabilization of the open state upon making contact. ΔG1 and ΔG2 in Figure 7C can be calculated from the relationship:

+$$
+ΔG=−RTln(\frac{P_{contact}}{P_{non−contact}})
+$$

+where Pcontact and Pnon-contact are the probabilities of the Met-Phe distances being smaller and larger than the 7 Å cutoff, respectively.
 Substituting values obtained in the previous analysis, we get 0.13 kcal/mol for ΔG1 and −0.65 kcal/mol for ΔG2.
 Therefore, the ΔΔG for stabilization of the open state by the gate latch contact is ~0.8 kcal/mol, a value that is commensurate with the magnitude of thermal energy at physiological temperatures.
 Assuming that the contributions of the individual Met-Phe interactions are additive, this analysis implies that the six Met-Phe interactions contribute approximately ~5 kcal/mol per channel.
 However, the 0.8 kcal/mol estimate could reflect in part cooperative interactions between multiple gate latch pairs rather than individual interactions, so that the actual energetic contribution to pore opening may be lower than this 5 kcal/mol estimate.

 How do these estimates compare to the overall free energy change required for Orai1 channel activation?
 Although we currently do not know the total free energy change associated with Orai1 gating, comparison with the estimated activation energies for the Shaker potassium channel (14 kcal/mol) (Chowdhury and Chanda, 2012) and the BK channel (24 kcal/mol) (Chowdhury and Chanda, 2013) suggests that this estimate of the M101-F99 interaction energy may be critical for the overall Orai1 gating process.
 Furthermore, because F99 is on the face of TM1 opposite to M101, the formation of the proposed latch interactions between neighboring TM1 helices would be expected to promote correlated TM1 helix rotations to induce cooperative opening of the channel gate.
 These considerations indicate that M101 is well positioned, with the suitable length and added sulfur group, to interact with F187 and F99 act as an effective gate latch to facilitate opening and closing of the F99 channel gate.